 Neal Stephens is a transaction advisory director for HORNE Capital Strategies at HORNE LLP.
 He works with business owners, strategic corporate buyers, and private equity investors to advise and manage the sale and purchase process for transacting parties.

-Timothy Smith is a senior manager in the public and middle market industry at HORNE.
-He focuses on developing relationships with decision makers across state and local government and the private sector, and shepherding them through decision making regarding grant implementation, management and compliance.
-He also guides and participates in consulting projects for state agencies, local governments and private sector businesses.
+Timothy Smith is a partner at HORNE where he serves both private industry and public entities.
+He focuses on developing relationships with decision-makers across state and local government and the private sector, and shepherding them through decision-making regarding grant implementation, management and compliance.

 Angela Phyfer serves as a tax services director for HORNE.
 Angela primarily works with business entities in the areas of real estate, agribusiness, food services, manufacturing, cost segregation and 179D energy efficiency.